felipelube/til/a11y/aria-current.md

 <li><a href="/contact" class="contact">Contact</a></li>
 </ul>
 ```
-This is better than using only css classes, since the aria attribute is recognized by screen readers.
+- This is better than using only css classes, since the aria attribute is recognized by screen readers
+- The `aria-source` can be used to indicate types of relashionship other than `page`, see the link bellow

 More info: https://www.digitala11y.com/aria-current-state/